SparkPost/php-sparkpost/README.md

 Run `composer install` inside the directory to install dependecies and development tools.

 ### Testing
-Once all the dependencies are installed, you can execute the unit tests using
+Once all the dependencies are installed, you can execute the unit tests using:
 ```
 composer test
 ```